Giwi/ryze-tello-sdk/README.md

 ## Usage

-Connect to the Tello's Wifi
+Connect to the Tello's Wifi.

+    yarn start

 ```javascript
 'use strict';